SwedbankPay/developer.swedbankpay.com/_includes/use-case-recurring.md

 ## Supported Payment Instruments

-Looking to get started with subscription services?
+Looking to get started with recurring services?
 They are currently supported in Digital Payments using these instruments:

 *   Card payments
-*   Trustly payments

 ## Step 1: Create a Payment Order

-To initiate subscription services, create a payment order with Swedbank Pay.
+To initiate recurring services, create a payment order with Swedbank Pay.
 This can be done by making an initial purchase, storing user details along with the transaction, or performing a `Verify` operation for account verification.
 `Verify` is a zero-sum operation used solely for registering details for future use.

-## Step 2: Choose Subscription Model and Token
+## Step 2: Choose Recurring Model and Token

-Identify the subscription model and token type based on your needs.
+Identify the recurring model and token type based on your needs.
 We support both dynamic and static prices and intervals.
-Use the `RecurrenceToken` flow for constant price and interval subscriptions, and the `UnscheduledToken` flow for variable services or goods.
+Use the `RecurrenceToken` flow for recurring payments with a constant price and interval, and the `UnscheduledToken` flow for variable services or goods.
+We **highly** recommend using the `Unscheduled` option, as it gives you flexibility regarding changes in amount and interval.

 From a technical standpoint, both flows work identically, with the differences lying in usage areas and limitations set for merchants and expectations from